UPDATED 2 September 2017 with the addition of Dzaoudzi.

-Published data were used to analyse the long-term annual temperature trends at four locations located in the Indian ocean.
-Stations selected were located in Maritius and Seychelles.
+Published data were used to analyse the long-term annual temperature trends at five locations located in the Indian ocean.
+Stations selected were located in Mayotte, Mauritius and Seychelles.

 The data used were all from the website of KNMI (the Royal Netherlands Meteorological Institute).
 Only raw data were used (ie as originally recorded, without any adjustments).
 Data were only used from stations located in rural areas or in small towns so as to avoid the possible influence of urbanisation on the temperatures.